-Firstly, Sea Of Thieves is an amazing game, from the beautiful water and gorgeously colourful graphics, to the way the ships steer and manoeuvre, to the social aspects and the fun to be had when teaming up and playing with others.
+Firstly, Sea Of Thieves is an amazing game, from the beautiful water and gorgeously colorful graphics to the way the ships steer and maneuver, to the social aspects and the fun to be had when teaming up and playing with others.
 It is fantastic, impressive and a world that many gamers will simply enjoy existing in.
 Secondly, Sea Of Thieves is not much more than this.
-As it stands now, it is a shallow experience that lacks many features and aspects of other RPGs, with minimal questing options, complete lack of story & a different level of customisation & player progression than many other RPGs and MMOs have at the launch of their games.
+As it stands now, it is a shallow experience that lacks many features and aspects of other RPGs, with minimal questing options, complete lack of story & a different level of customization & player progression than many other RPGs and MMOs have at the launch of their games.

-Customisation is something that has been simplified in the game to whereby players choose a character based upon randomly generated choices.
+Customization is something that has been simplified in the game to whereby players choose a character based upon randomly generated choices.
 Eight characters are shown to the player, if the player doesn’t like these options then they can choose for another eight choices and so on until they find one they are happy with.
-For me, I prefer the in depth character creation systems of other games where I can tailor the characters appearance to exactly how I want.
-Customising the character comes about through the many items that can be earned and bought in game like clothing or accessories such as hooks, peg legs and beards.
+For me, I prefer the in-depth character creation systems of other games where I can tailor the character’s appearance to exactly how I want.
+Customizing the character comes about through the many items that can be earned and bought in-game like clothing or accessories such as hooks, peg legs, and beards.